I love health and passionately believe we should do more to look after our health. Natural remedies can be as effective as conventional ones

 What Are Purines and Why Do They Cause Joint Pain?

 It is generally known many arthritis sufferers have a diet which is rich in purines.
 But, what are purines?

-Purines are naturally found in the body, and all foods, but some foods are richer in purines than others.
-A purine is a natural substance found in all our cells and when a cell dies the purine in a cell is broken down, and metabolized into uric acid.
+Purines are naturally found in the body and foods, but some foods are richer in purines than others.
+A purine is a natural substance found in all our cells.
+When a cell dies the purine in a cell is broken down, and metabolized into uric acid.

-Uric acid is normally not a problem, it is, in fact, an essential antioxidant which helps to protect our blood vessels.
+Uric acid is normally not a problem., In fact, it is an essential antioxidant which helps to protect our blood vessels.
 It only causes a problem when it is present in excessive quantities.
 Excessive uric acid can lead to the formation of uric acid crystals which can be deposited in joints and tendons.
-Some of the time these crystals can cause gout, and it is now also widely recognized they can lead to arthritis.
-The end result is joint pain or pain in muscles and tendons.
+Some of the time these crystals can cause gout, and it is now also widely recognized they lead to arthritis.
+The end result is joint pain, pain in muscles, and tendons.

 Eating For Better Health

 It is not only meat which is rich in purines.
 Doctors often fail to tell their patients many fruits are high in purines.
 It is very common for doctors to recommend to a patient with arthritis that he or she increases their intake of fruit.
 But, this can cause just as much of a problem as eating an excessive amount of red meats.

 Unfortunately, some of these fruits are the fruits which we are more likely to increase an intake of when are told to include more fruits in our diet.

 All citrus fruits are rich in purines.
 Citrus fruits include lemons, mandarins, oranges, clementines, grapefruits, and the smaller blood orange.
 This group of fruits contains most purines of all, yet they are the fruits we normally consume the most of in the form of juice.
 On the positive side, oranges are an excellent source of vitamin C, thiamine, and folate.